org-arl/unet-contrib/unetsocket/c/README.md

 # Unet C APIs

-## Build Unet C API library

 This folder contains the files `unet.h` and `unet.c`.
-The header file includes the definition and documentation of the C APIs and the source code is provided in the `unet.c` file. `Makefile` is used to collate the necessary files and compile the source code and run tests.
+The header file includes the definition and documentation of the C APIs and the source code is provided in the `unet.c` file.

+## Build Unet C API library on Linux / macOS

+For building on Linux/macOS operating systems a `Makefile` is provided to collate the necessary files and compile the source code and run tests.

 To build Unet C APIs library, run